mjarosie/FableBrowserClientOpenIdConnect/README.md

 # Fable App with OpenId Connect authentication

 This repository reproduces the exact effect achieved by following the "[Adding a JavaScript client](https://identityserver4.readthedocs.io/en/latest/quickstarts/4_javascript_client.html)" tutorial of IdentityServer4, but in F#.
+[Here's](https://mjarosie.github.io/dev/2020/11/04/fable-with-openid-connect.html) a post explaining the client configuration and code step by step.

 ## Requirements